section-engineering-education/engineering-education/content/articles/feedforward-and-recurrent-neural-networks-python-implementation/index.md

 In the above image, the neural network has input nodes, output nodes, and hidden layers.
 Due to the absence of connections, information leaving the output node cannot return to the network.
 As the name of the network suggests, the information goes in only one direction.

-- Input layer comprises neurons that receive input.
+- The input layer comprises neurons that receive input.
-- Hidden layer contains a large number of neurons that modify the inputs and interact with the output layer.
+- The hidden layer contains a large number of neurons that modify the inputs and interact with the output layer.
-- Output layer contains the result of the computation.
+- The output layer contains the result of the computation.

 ### Feed-forward neural network implementation
 Let's implement a feed-forward neural network in Python.